Dive Number / Code

 For most events, 5–7 judges are used.
 The highest and lowest scores are dropped, and the remaining are added.

-Equipment & Facility Terms
+Equipment & Facility

 Springboard